Tap-Payments/TapGooglePayKit/README.md

 <a name="installation"></a>
 <a name="include_library_to_code_locally"></a>
-### Include tapgooglepay library as a dependency module in your project
+### Include tapGoogle Pay™ library as a dependency module in your project
 ---
 1. Clone checkoutSDK library from Tap repository
    ```